 Reefton Sports – Mid town on main street.
 You can’t miss it.
 Won’t have a ton of stuff but enough to get you by.
 And a lot of local knowledge.

 Sight-Fishing – This style of fly fishing is different than many other areas in the world.
-We have produced a DVD that introduces Sight Fishing Trout Rivers.
+We have produced a Video On Demand that introduces Sight Fishing Trout Rivers.
 The DVD examines what you need to know to be a successful fly fisher.
 This is the only commercial pitch on this site.
-For $25, the DVD can save you a lot of trial and error, allowing you to hit the water successfully upon arrival.
-If you would like to order our DVD, please visit our Jensen Fly Fishing site.
-The DVD is $25 and works extremely well with the information above.
-See our Sight Fishing DVD link in our main page menu.
+It will save you a lot of trial and error, allowing you to hit the water successfully upon arrival.

 Stripped Down: The Brown Trout Project.
 If you click the link on our main menu and don’t purchase the VOD or the DVD, chances are pretty good you’re going to kick yourself.
 The video is a mainstay for travel to New Zealand.
 It’s all about the brown trout and you need to watch the video.
 It’s not hard to fish NZ if you understand brown trout.